doersino/UnicodeMathML/README.md

 Not in its canonical form as described in Sargent's tech note – in Section 1, he mentions that such properties should be delegated to a "higher layer", which is perfectly reasonable in GUI-based environments like Microsoft Office – but there is not such layer in HTML/Markdeep.

-***Update:* In late 2021, Murray Sargent [adopted part of the notation described below into mainline UnicodeMathML](https://devblogs.microsoft.com/math-in-office/unicodemath-color/).**
+***Update:* In late 2021, Murray Sargent [adopted part of the notation described below into mainline UnicodeMathML](https://devblogs.microsoft.com/math-in-office/unicodemath-color/); this fix was published as part of [UnicodeMath version 3.2](https://www.unicode.org/notes/tn28/UTN28-PlainTextMath-v3.2.pdf).**

-To remedy this, **UnicodeMathML supports a few non-standard constructs**:
+To remedy this, **UnicodeMathML introduces a few non-standard constructs**:

 ![](docs/readme-images/5-additions.png)